SorellaLabs/brontes/book/mev_inspectors/jit-liquidity.md

 For confirmed JIT bundles:

-1. Calculate searcher revenue: Balance deltas of searcher addresses & sibling address (e.g piggy bank address) if applicable
+1. Calculate searcher revenue: Balance deltas for searcher addresses & sibling address (e.g piggy bank address) if applicable, using the all mint, burn and collect actions.
 2. Calculate searcher cost: Sum of gas costs for all attacker transactions
 3. Profit = Revenue - Cost
-4. Applying a maximum profit threshold
+4. Filter false positives using the maximum profit threshold

 ### Step 5: Generate JIT Bundle

 For confirmed opportunities:

-1. Construct a `JitLiquidity` structure with detailed transaction information
+1. Construct a `JitLiquidity` type
-2. Create a `Bundle` with a summary header and `JitLiquidity` data
+2. Create a `Bundle` with a summary `BundleHeader` and `JitLiquidity` data
-3. For recursive analyses, deduplicate results and keep the largest JIT bundle
+3. For recursive analyses, deduplicate results, by retaining the largest JIT bundle when multiple JITs with overlapping transaction sets are detected.

 ### Step 6: Identify JIT CexDex